 Imbalances in these microorganisms can lead to digestive issues, such as bloating, constipation, diarrhea, and other health problems.

-Supplements that promote gut health and reduce digestive issues:
+Supplements for Women over 40 that promote gut health and reduce digestive issues:

 Probiotics are live microorganisms that can help restore the balance of gut bacteria.
 They can be found in fermented foods, such as yogurt and sauerkraut, or in supplement form.